 Functions

-Custom Functions allow you to add functions and hooks to screens in Draftbit.
+Custom Functions allow you to add functions and hooks to your apps.
+Functions can be created in the Custom Code modal.

 There are two types of Custom Functions - Global and Screen.

-Screen functions allow you to create functions and hooks that can be used in the screen on which they were created.
+Screen functions let you create functions and hooks that can be used in the Screen on which they were created.
+You can set parameters, import Files, read and set App Variables and Device Variables, and enable some additional Expo and React Native packages.

 Configuration